Tulip-Dev/tulip/doc/user/gui.rst

 Clicking on right button allows to specify the synchronization policy of the Graphs panel with the workspace active panel:

 * |icon_link|: When this icon is displayed, it indicates that the selection of the active graph in the Graphs panel is synchronized with the selection of the graph in the workspace active panel.
-This means that when selecting a graph to display for this panel, it also becomes the active graph in the Graphs list and then the graph on which algoritms will applied.
+This means that when selecting a graph to display for this panel, it also becomes the active graph in the Graphs list and then the graph on which algorithms will applied.

 * |icon_unlink|: When this icon is displayed, it indicates that the selection of the active graph in the Graphs panel is not synchronized with the selection of the graph in the workspace active panel.